ChuckJHardy/CodeKatas/DevTests/CurrencyConverter/README.md

 ### Note

-* Each readme contains features that were excluded.
+* Each readme contains features that were deliberately excluded.

 ### Resources